dil-dabalogh/estimator/Userguide.md

 ### Single Estimation

 1. Enter a Confluence page URL or Jira issue URL
-2. The name field will automatically populate with the page/issue title after a brief moment
+2. The name field will automatically populate with the page/issue title followed by " ROM Estimation"
    - You can edit this name to customize it
    - A loading spinner appears while fetching the title
-3. Optionally, enter a ballpark estimate (e.g., "30 manweeks")
+3. Optionally, enter a ballpark estimate (e.g., "30 weeks" or "6 months")
 4. Click "Generate Estimations"

 ### Multiple Estimations